Frequently Asked Questions - Funerals

 Is there a specific format I need to follow?

-No, you can choose whatever format you like, but I have a beautiful format which everyone I’ve shared with so far has loved.
+No, you can choose whatever format you like, but I have a very special format which works beautifully.

-You can be really creative around what you include in the ceremony.
-You could include a couple of your loved one’s favourite songs or readings.
-You might want to put together a slide show of their life to their favourite song.
+You can be creative around what you include in the funeral ceremony.
+You could include their favourite songs or readings.
+You might put together a slide show of their life to their favourite song.
 You could have someone sing a song.
 You might even want to release some doves at the end of the ceremony.
-You have so many options.
-This is what we discuss in detail during our first meeting.
+There are so many options.
+We can discuss them during our first meeting.

 Can we include readings or symbols from our culture in the ceremony?